Applications for the 2021/22 cohort now being accepted!

 All important dates for the 2021-22 program are now available here!

 Do you have some training already as a mindfulness teacher?
 Looking for training specifically in how to teach Mindfulness-Based Stress Reduction?
 Please see our MBSR Teacher Training.

 A mindfulness teacher training program based in the Pacific Northwest.

-The program provides a deep training in the skills, personal presence, and background knowledge needed for a deeply embodied, thoughtful and skillful presentation of mindfulness to diverse audiences.
-The program leads to possible certification by Mindfulness Northwest as a Certified Mindfulness Teacher.
+The Mindfulness Teacher Training Program (MTTP) provides a deep training in the skills, personal presence, and background knowledge needed for a deeply embodied, thoughtful and skillful presentation of mindfulness to diverse audiences.

 The MTTP is a highly integrated experience including retreats, home practice, distance learning, weekend seminars, regular peer contact, experiential exercises, practice leading mindfulness and creating a mindfulness program, and strong cohort relationships.

 We will meet in person 8 times in the Bellingham, WA area over the 9-month program and interact extensively over distance learning in between meetings.

 Those devoted to mindfulness practice who have established a practice and wish to share mindfulness with others.